liuchen37/tSNEr/README.md

 ## Usage

 Running tSNEr is easy.
-Put your .fcs files in the folder where the R project was created, then execute:
+Put your .fcs files in the directory where the R project was created, then execute:

 ``` r
 library(tSNEr)